wangii/AudioStreamer/README.md

 * Siri
 * Playing audio in another app (eg. Music) after the stream has started.

-iOSStreamer uses `AVAudioSessionDelegate` so you may handle these interruptions yourself.
+iOSStreamer introduces `iOSStreamerDelegate` which extends `AudioStreamerDelegate`.
+This delegate may be used to handle interruptions yourself.
 For example, you may want to stop the stream instead of pausing it when playing a livestream.
-AVAudioSession is shared in your app so all you need to do is set the delegate after iOSStreamer.

 ## Sample Usage (`AudioStreamer`)